 What surfaces can I put it on?

 Cricut recommends that you only use these products with the surfaces that carry the “infusible ink seal.”
 You can see that seal on the package of coasters and the tote above.
 The product itself does require a coating on the surface of the substrate in order to react and then seal once the heat is removed.
-You will get the best results when using the Cricut line of blanks.
 You cannot, for instance, add this to a cotton shirt as it will not work.
-Other blanks may work with the product but the results may not be the same or last as long.
+Other blanks that will work include those made from 100% polyester and those listed as good for sublimation.

 What other materials do I need?